VoD Streaming vs Live Streaming

 In-Depth Content

-Utilizing Repurposed Content
+Using Repurposed Content

-In addition, live content itself can be repurposed and be used in tandem with on-demand video.
-Whereas an hour-long VoD would be far too beyond the optimum length and users may become disengaged, a stream could be recorded and released as smaller bite-size chunks.
-Combined with Object Storage, CDNetworks Media Acceleration Live Broadcast helps record live streams into videos and enables viewers to watch whenever they want.
-As a result, viewers can rewatch particular sections at their own will.
+In addition, live content can be repurposed and used in tandem with on-demand video.
+An hour-long VoD video might exceed the optimal length, potentially causing user disengagement.
+Live streams, on the other hand, can be recorded and released as shorter, more consumable segments.
+Combined with Object Storage, CDNetworks Media Acceleration Live Broadcast helps record live streams into videos and lets viewers watch whenever they want.
+As a result, viewers can rewind and playback particular sections at will.

 Cost